-The Modulating Float Control Valve is designed to automatically maintain a constant liquid level in a tank or reservoir.
+The Modulating Float Control Valve with Pressure Sustaining Feature is designed to automatically maintain a constant liquid level in a tank or reservoir.
 It is controlled by a remote mounted Modulating Float Pilot designed to: 1) Modulate Open (allowing fluid out of the main valve cover chamber) when reservoir level decreases, and, 2) Modulate Closed (allowing fluid to fill the main valve cover chamber) when reservoir level increases.
-A decrease in reservoir level causes the valve to modulate towards an open position, allowing reservoir level to modulate towards a closed position, allowing reservoir level to decrease.
+A decrease in reservoir level causes the valve to modulate towards an open position, allowing reservoir level to increase.
+An increase in reservoir level causes the valve to modulate towards a closed position, allowing reservoir level to decrease.